aptech/docs/docs/CR-spGetNZE.rst

      5
      3

-r, the row indices, is equal to:
+*r*, the row indices, is equal to:

 ::

      1
      2
      4
      5

-c, the column indices, is equal to:
+*c*, the column indices, is equal to:

 ::

      4
      2
      1
      4

 .. seealso:: Functions :func:`spNumNZE`